Constitutional crisis in Somalia: Clashes

 (For a more detailed map of the current military situation, see here.)

-On 11 December 2024, Somali forces launched a failed attack on Jubaland regional forces in the Marnani area near Ras Kamboni.
-After federal government deployed Somali troops from Mogadishu, Banadir region to Lower Juba region in an attempt to throw out President Ahmed Madobe.
+On 11 December 2024, Somali forces launched a failed attack on Jubaland regional forces in the Marnani area near Ras Kamboni, havingbeen deployed by the federal government from Mogadishu's Banadir region to Lower Juba region in an attempt to throw out President Ahmed Madobe.
 At the end of the battle, Jubaland captured hundreds of Somali soldiers and took back Ras Kamboni, Lower Juba.